Cyfrin/Updraft/courses/solidity/3-fund-me/4-solidity-reverts/+page.md

 ### Conclusion

-**Reverts** and **gas** help maintain the integrity of the blockchain state. _Reverts_ ensure integrity by reversing transactions when failures occur, while _gas_ powers transactions and runs the EVM.
+**Reverts** and **gas usage** help maintain the integrity of the blockchain state. _Reverts_ will undo transactions when failures occur, while _gas_ enables transactions execution and runs the EVM.
 When a transaction fails, the gas consumed is not recoverable.
 To manage this, Ethereum allows users to set the maximum amount of gas they're willing to pay for each transaction.

 ### 🧑‍💻 Test yourself